dubtcs/dubtcs/README.md

 I'm Daulton, I love games and everything involving their creation.

+I started programming in 5th grade with scratch.
+In highschool I began working with roblox.
+Now I like to work with C++, but love anything and everything invloved with software development :)

 ### Major Projects

  - [AxtEngine](https://github.com/dubtcs/AxtEngine) : In development game engine